googleapis/cloud-debug-nodejs/README.md

 If your application is running outside of Google Cloud Platform, such as locally, on-premise, or on another cloud provider, you can still use Stackdriver Debugger.

 1. You will need to specify your project name.
 Your project name is visible in the [Google Cloud Console][cloud-console-projects], it may be something like `particular-future-12345`.
 If your application is [running on Google Cloud Platform](running-on-google-cloud-platform), you don't need to specify the project name.
+You can specify this either in the module options, or through an environment variable:

+        ```js
+        // In your app:
+        var debug = require('@google-cloud/debug')({
+          projectId: 'particular-future-12345',
+          keyFilename: '/path/to/keyfile.json'
+        });
+        debug.startAgent();
+        ```

+        ```bash
+        # Or in Bash:
         export GCLOUD_PROJECT=<project name>
+        ```

 1. You need to provide service account credentials to your application.
   * The recommended way is via [Application Default Credentials][app-default-credentials].